pllab/cs162-tutorials/docs/1-course-setup.md

 **Tutorial 3**: Higher-Order Programming -- structural recursion, traversals and folds as the basis of functional programming;

-**Tutorial 4**: Review Exercises -- some harder problems that can be solved with a bit of work if one finished tutorials 1-3 successfully.
+**Tutorial 4**: Functional Problems -- some functional problems that can be solved with a bit of work if one finished tutorials 1-3 successfully.

 The projects will be graded by looking at the passed tests.
 You may **not** remove any tests, but may write your own tests in.
 This is something that isn't mandatory for this assignment, but will be a useful practice going forward.

+Good luck!